 Here are a few tricks to get the baby used to the taste of rice cereal.

 - Mix fruits and vegetables: You can add a tablespoon of pureed vegetables or fruits to the rice cereal.
-Adding your baby’s favorite vegetable or fruit puree to the rice cereal can make them like it sooner.
+Adding your baby’s favorite vegetable, fruit puree, or other baby foods to your baby’s rice porridge or cereal can make them like it even more.

-- Explore food ideas for toddlers: If you introduced rice cereal late and in toddlerhood, then you have several options available.
+- Explore food ideas for toddlers: If you introduced rice cereal late and in toddlerhood, as part of the baby weaning process, then you have several options available.
 You can consider adding honey and cow’s milk to the rice cereal for taste.
 Rice cereal can be a dessert option too.
 Do note that honey and cow’s milk should not be given to children below the age of 12 months.